I don’t think I’ve ever talked on here about one of my favorite feelings in the world.

-Plus, I found a caveat, the “angle”, the one thing that makes this piece different from others like it on the internet.
+Plus, I found the “angle,” the one thing that makes this piece different from others like it on the internet.

 Having your work seen

-Now I’m not one to invade other’s privacy by publicly sharing their opinions or stories.
+Now I’m not one to invade others’ privacy by publicly sharing their stories.

-I just wanted to quickly mention –how amazing it feels– having your work, time, energy, acknowledged, appreciated, loved.
+I wanted to mention how amazing it feels to have your work and time and energy, acknowledged, appreciated, loved.